It is an oral antidiabetic; it is used to lower sugar in the blood.

 If you have an operation, tell your doctor that you are taking gliclazide.

 This is because gliclazide increases the risk of hypoglycemia during the operation.
 Low blood sugar can be challenging to detect when using a general anesthetic (which puts you to sleep).

 For a few days, around the time of the operation, your doctor may temporarily switch you to insulin.

 You can make some lifestyle changes to help manage your diabetes symptoms.

 - Lose any excess weight

 - No Smoking.

-- Do not drink too much alcohol, specifically it is recommended no more than 2 units per day.
+- Do not drink too much alcohol; specifically, no more than two units per day is recommended.

-- Exercising regularly, up to 30 minutes a day, 5 times a week is ideal.
+- Exercising regularly, up to 30 minutes a day, five times a week, is ideal.